 Tom’s leg began to bounce as he tapped his fingers together.
 “Listen, if you won’t take the treatment—at least stick around here awhile.
 I can help you—”

 Slapping his hand on the counter, Kenny snapped.
 “No!
 Don’t you see?
 It wouldn’t work.
 I’ll fall apart just the same.
 Slow or fast.
 What’s the difference?
 It’s not just about you, my boy.”
 Raising his shaking hand, he pointed to the doorway leading to his grandson’s room.
 “Remember Davy?
 I don’t want his last memory of me being a filthy, decrepit old man hooked up to tubes and wires.”
 His eyes filled with tears.
 “Or you either—for that matter.”
 He shoveled his food onto the napkin and wrapped it into a tight ball.
 He shoved it toward his son.
 “I’ll eat later.”
 Easing off his stool, he headed for the door.
-“God to take me soon.
-I’ll not step one foot in His way.”
+“If God’ll take me soon, I’ll not step one foot in His way.”

 Tom’s head dropped to his chest, his eyes squeezed tight.

 A bright morning sun sent brilliant dust-speckled beams through the kitchen, revealing a different side to her nature.
 Cindy waved to her little boy through the window as he boarded a yellow school bus.

 He waved back, his mittened hand a smidgen of red on the snow-covered road.

 Cindy turned and slid a bowl of hot oatmeal across the counter.